About the Forum

 26–27 March 2025, Murmansk

-The slogan of the Forum will be ‘To Live in the North’, which not only symbolizes the desire to create a comfortable living environment in the harsh conditions of the North, but also underscores the region’s strategic importance as a key space for economic development and international cooperation..
+The slogan of the Forum was ‘To Live in the North’, which not only symbolizes the desire to create a comfortable living environment in the harsh conditions of the North, but also underscores the region’s strategic importance as a key space for economic development and international cooperation..

 The International Arctic Forum is a key platform for discussing current issues concerning the socioeconomic development of the Arctic territories and formulating effective mechanisms for the joint use and development of the Arctic region’s vast resources at various levels.

-THIS YEAR THE FORUM WILL PROVIDE A PLATFORM FOR AN EXTENSIVE DIALOGUE ABOUT THE FOLLOWING ISSUES CONCERNING THE REGION’S SUSTAINABLE DEVELOPMENT:
+THIS YEAR THE FORUM WAS PROVIDE A PLATFORM FOR AN EXTENSIVE DIALOGUE ABOUT THE FOLLOWING ISSUES CONCERNING THE REGION’S SUSTAINABLE DEVELOPMENT:

 Development of the Northern Sea Route